UniversalDependencies/UD_Javanese-CSUI/README.md

 ## References

-Note: a paper about the development of this treebank will come soon ;-)
+Note: a paper about the development of this treebank is coming soon ;-)

 # Changelog